remnrem/luna-doc/docs/luna/args.md

 `compressed` to false (`N` or `0`).

 !!! warning "Known issues"
-    Text-tables are provisionally introduced in Luna v0.23; please see [this link](destrat.md#text-tables) for some known issues with the initial implementation of the `-t` flag.
+    Please see [this page](destrat.md#text-tables) for some current known issues with the initial implementation of the `-t` flag.

 ### _lunout_ databases